Smashed Brussels Sprouts

 Smashed par cooked brussel sprouts with a meat mallet.

-Step 5: Transfer the brussel sprouts to a parchment-lined baking sheet.
+Step 5: Transfer the Brussels sprouts to a parchment-lined baking sheet.
 Use the bottom of a cup or a meat mallet to smash the sprouts until flattened.
-Pat dry with paper towels to remove any excess moisture.
+Then, pat them dry again.

 After partially cooking until golden brown and crisp.

-Step 6: Brush the oil mixture evenly over the sprouts and spread the brussel sprouts so they are not touching (this will help them brown best!).
+Step 6: Brush the oil mixture evenly over the sprouts.
+Spread them out so they’re not touching.

 After roasting with parmesan sprinkled on top.